 NSW laws relating to sexual consent have changed recently to require affirmative consent.
 Affirmative consent means everyone participating in a sexual activity enthusiastically agrees to take part in that specific sexual activity.
 There are some resources below explaining what NSW law requires of you to achieve affirmative consent.

 Down at the safer end of the sexual choking risk scale are activities like holding your own breath (so you can let it go when it gets scary) and simulating choking (play acting) rather than actually restricting someone’s air or blood flow.
 Simulation allows you to explore this sexual fantasy without as many risks to health and safety.
-It still isn’t risk-free: even simulated choking can trigger someone’s memories of violence.
+It still isn’t risk-free: even simulated sexual choking can trigger someone’s memories of violence.
 Ask yourself: Do you know what to do if your sexual partner starts to have a panic attack?

 Who can I talk to about sexual choking?